hashicorp/terraform-provider-awscc/docs/data-sources/sagemaker_domain.md

 - `home_efs_file_system_id` (String) The ID of the Amazon Elastic File System (EFS) managed by this Domain.
 - `kms_key_id` (String) SageMaker uses AWS KMS to encrypt the EFS volume attached to the domain with an AWS managed customer master key (CMK) by default.
 - `security_group_id_for_domain_boundary` (String) The ID of the security group that authorizes traffic between the RSessionGateway apps and the RStudioServerPro app.
+- `single_sign_on_application_arn` (String) The ARN of the application managed by SageMaker in IAM Identity Center.
+This value is only returned for domains created after October 1, 2023.
 - `single_sign_on_managed_application_instance_id` (String) The SSO managed application instance ID.
 - `subnet_ids` (List of String) The VPC subnets that Studio uses for communication.
 - `tags` (Attributes List) A list of tags to apply to the user profile. (see [below for nested schema](#nestedatt--tags))